Stroke Art Therapy

 In 2010, Māpura Studios was contracted by the Stroke Foundation Northern Region Inc, to develop and trial a programme in arts therapy for people with stroke affect.
 Māpura Studios subsequently delivered a 14-week art therapy pilot programme for a group of twelve participants.
-This was followed by further programmes in 2011, 2012, & 2013.
+This was followed by further yearly programmes.

 All were highly successful with participants responding most positively to the experience and reporting significant outcomes (such as a marked increase in their enthusiasm, motivation and ability to re-engage in life).
 Many participants have continued to be involved in other art programmes at Māpura Studios, and continue to greatly enjoy the sense of creative community.

 Māpura Studios continues its collaboration with the Stroke Foundation Northern Region and plans to offer two re-stART art therapy programmes each year subject to sufficient funding.
 One will be centrally located, and the other in South Auckland

 Art therapy utilises creative modalities and media to provide a safe, insightful way to give expression to the complex range of physical, emotional and mental experience a person has as a result of stroke.
 Creative processes provide an effective and in-depth means of self reflection.
 They inform and grow awareness, aiding healing and integration, assisting people to be more able to accept their changed circumstance.

 Art therapy alleviates stress and depression.
 It aids the development of language, communication and cognitive skills.
 Creativity, the imagination, and the expression of subjective experience, realises new possibilities and perspectives, promoting new thinking.
 Collectively these elements enliven and revitalise, bringing about increased motivation and renewed purpose in life.

 Description of Art Therapy Programmes for people with stroke-affect